 The myth of the torito de Pucarà, or the Pucara bull, tells the story about Pucara, a drought-ridden village that decided to sacrifice a bull in order to bring rain.
 On its way up to be sacrificed, the bull resisted, piercing the side of a mountain with its horn, creating a flood of water from the mountainside that brought great joy to the village people.

-- Hand-crafted item -- color, size and/or motif may vary slightly
+- Hand-crafted item - color, size and/or motif may vary slightly

 - 3.5" H x 3.5" W x 2" D (9 x 9 x 5 cm)

 "I'm Maribel Posso Olivares.
 I majored in journalism and worked at an airport checking passengers' documentation, but I wasn't passionate about my job despite meeting interesting people from all over the world.
 I've always been interested in Peruvian art, especially in ceramics... read more